Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 **Changes**

--   New commands `rbw application set-implicitGrant` and `rbw application unset-implicitGrant` have been added to authorize or not the implicit Grant for OAuth authentication and authorization process.
+-   New commands `rbw application set-implicitgrant` and `rbw application unset-implicitgrant` have been added to authorize or not the implicit grant flow when using OAuth.

 -   New command `rbw company set-active` and `rbw company set-inactive` have been added to change the status of a company.